trajano/nginx-letsencrypt/README.md

 ## How nginx is initially setup

 1. `EMAIL` environment variable specifies the email address that will recieve the notifications when there is a renewal needed
-2. `SERVERS` environment variable specifies a *comma* separated list of FQDNs for the certificate.
+2. `DOMAINS` environment variable specifies a *comma* separated list of FQDNs for the certificate.
 It is expected that the first one would be primary and will be put in the `/etc/letsencrypt/live` folder.
 (Comma separated was choses to avoid the hassle of adding extra quotes)
 3. When the `/etc/letsencrypt/live folder` is missing the `init` script will start up `certbot` in standalone mode.
 This will create the necessary files to enable SSL.
 Otherwise we would require two configuration files for nginx (one with and one without SSL).

 # Customization points